 While the biological, physical and physiological changes occur throughout life, we can pick up smart tips that counteract the natural progress within our human body systems.
-Attitude, healthy lifestyle and active intellectual stimulus are all controllable, and are also called secondary ageing factors.
+Attitude, healthy lifestyle and active intellectual stimulus are all controllable and are also called secondary aging factors.

-The 7 most common factors in premature ageing according the American Fitness Professionals research are: Attitude; Smoking and Drinking; Exposure; Nutrition; Weight; Choices (unhealthy ones) and Stress.
-The 8 most common areas of age-related change are: Brain; Bones and Joints; Eyes and Ears; Digestion and Metabolism; Urogenital; Dental; Skin and Functional Abilities.
+The 7 most common factors in premature aging according to the American Fitness Professionals research are Attitude; Smoking and Drinking; Exposure; Nutrition; Weight; Choices (unhealthy ones) and Stress.
+The 8 most common areas of age-related change are Brain; Bones and Joints; Eyes and Ears; Digestion and Metabolism; Urogenital; Dental; Skin and Functional Abilities.

 30 Tips How To Age Proof Yourself

 The GOODista gives you tips grouped into easy-to-understand target areas.
-To age proof yourself makes sense, and it is never too late to start nor to early.
-Some ageing factors start in the late 20s to become more apparent in middle-age.
-Do you want to feel, be and do good to have energy for all challenges — and fun that comes with life?
+Read them and see what you think you may be able to work on.
+To age proof, yourself makes sense, whenever you start.
+It is never too late to start, nor to early as some aging factors start in the late 20s to become more apparent in middle-age.
+Do you want to feel, be and do good to have the energy for all challenges — and fun that comes with life?

 - Walk 10,000 steps a day minimum.
 Every step counts and getting a pedometer helps you keep track, and also motivates you to keep on moving.
 I love my Fitbit Alta, and my husband swears by his Garmin.

 - Get into Pilates or Yoga for flexibility and core strength.
 It is important to have both strength training for muscle time, as well as cardio for endurance and stamina.
 All training should be followed by stretching for flexibility.
 You can get DVDs or download them and do exercises at home to start off with.
 A gym membership is worth every penny, as you will get access to motivating trainers, equipment and gym buddies of all ages.